Cooper's hawk: Hunting methods

 When hunting bats, they can follow all twists and turns, and may succeed in capture in up to 90% of hunts.
 Much like goshawk, sometimes Cooper's hawks will capture rabbits by pursuing on the ground, half-running, half-flying.
 Other on-foot hunting efforts, especially when chasing quail, have been detected as well.
 When hunting sparrows, Cooper's hawks may make multiple passes on a bush before success and the efforts can take up to 45 minutes.
-During hunts of rock doves (Columba livia) in urban areas, Cooper's hawks have been seen to engage in open air stoops to capture the prey.Clark, R. J. (1977).
+During hunts of feral pigeons (Columba livia) in urban areas, Cooper's hawks have been seen to engage in open air stoops to capture the prey.Clark, R. J. (1977).
 Cooper's Hawk hunting in the city.
 Auk, 94:142–143.
 An unusual harrier-like flight was seen in be engaged in by a Cooper's hawk before an attack on aquatic prey in a marsh.
 Most prey is killed by repeatedly kneading the talons, with the kneading sometimes going on even after death, although in some cases birds are plucked while still alive.Jones, S. (1979).
 Habitat management series for unique or endangered species.
 Report No. 17, the Accipiters.
 USDI-BLM Tech.
 Note 335.
-Despite its gracile appearance, the Cooper's hawk, like the northern goshawk, is extremely powerful for its size and presumably able to capture larger prey relative to its size than other raptors such as falcons and Buteos (including red-tailed hawks (Buteo jamaicensis)) due to its unusually high-speed foot velocity and resulting impact during prey captures.Sustaita, D. (2008).
+Despite its gracile appearance, Cooper's hawk is extremely powerful for its size and presumably able to capture larger prey relative to its size than other raptors such as falcons and Buteos (including red-tailed hawks (Buteo jamaicensis)) due to its unusually high-speed foot velocity and resulting impact during prey captures.Sustaita, D. (2008).
 Musculoskeletal underpinnings to differences in killing behavior between North American accipiters (Falconiformes: Accipitridae) and falcons (Falconidae).
 Journal of Morphology, 269(3), 283–301.
 At times, after capture, Cooper's hawk have been seen to hold still living prey underwater, presumably trying to drown it.Forbush, E. H. (1927).
 Birds of Massachusetts and other New England states.
 Part II.
 Land birds from Bobwhites to Grackles.
 Mass.
-Dept. Subsequent to the preys’ demise, they may eat the victim head first, followed by the viscera, with the meat eaten lastly.
-Like other raptors who most regularly take birds, the Cooper's hawk was profiled in a study as an "attacker" rather than a "searcher" (i.e. mammal-hunters such as Buteos).
-"Attackers" such as Accipiters and large falcons usually had lower average hunting success rates, which averaged among the attacker species at 27%, due to the difficulty of capturing the prey.
+Dept. Subsequent to the preys' demise, they may eat the victim head first, followed by the viscera, with the meat eaten lastly.
+Like other raptors who most regularly take birds, Cooper's hawk was profiled in a study as an "attacker" rather than a "searcher" (i.e. mammal-hunters such as Buteos).
+"Attackers" such as Accipiter and Astur hawks and large falcons usually had lower average hunting success rates, which averaged among the attacker species at 27%, due to the difficulty of capturing the prey.
 33% of 45 observed hunts in a study in Missouri were successful.
 In Terre Haute, Indiana, about 23% of attacks by male Cooper's hawks and 20% by females were successful and were far more prone to being carried out in relatively open areas than those of nearby sharp-shinned hawk.
 Post-fledgling parties of hawks in Wisconsin were seen to hunt in sibling groups of 2–4, mainly pursuing chipmunks, and were observed to succeed in 56% of 18 hunting attempts.
 During the first six weeks after the young hatch, in New York, it was estimated that a male Cooper's hawk would need to procure about 66 prey items over the period.
 In these first six weeks in California, it was thought a minimum of 62 g would be required per nestling per day.